 On December 21, 1674, three years a nun, she received the first of her revelations.
 She felt “invested” with the presence of God, though always afraid of deceiving herself in such matters.
 The request of Christ was that his love for humankind be made evident through her.

-During the next 13 months, he appeared to her at intervals.
+During the next 13 months, Christ appeared to her at intervals.
 His human heart was to be the symbol of his divine-human love.
-By her own love she was to make up for the coldness and ingratitude of the world—by frequent and loving holy Communion, especially on the first Friday of each month, and by an hour’s vigil of prayer every Thursday night in memory of his agony and isolation in Gethsemane.
+By her own love Margaret Mary was to make up for the coldness and ingratitude of the world—by frequent and loving Holy Communion, especially on the first Friday of each month, and by an hour’s vigil of prayer every Thursday night in memory of his agony and isolation in Gethsemane.
 He also asked that a feast of reparation be instituted.

-After serving as novice mistress and assistant superior, she died at the age of 43 while being anointed.
+After serving as novice mistress and assistant superior, Margaret Mary died at the age of 43, while being anointed.
 She said: “I need nothing but God, and to lose myself in the heart of Jesus.”

 Our scientific-materialistic age cannot “prove” private revelations.
 Theologians, if pressed, admit that we do not have to believe in them.
 But it is impossible to deny the message Margaret Mary heralded: that God loves us with a passionate love.
 Her insistence on reparation and prayer and the reminder of final judgment should be sufficient to ward off superstition and superficiality in devotion to the Sacred Heart while preserving its deep Christian meaning.